What Now (TV programme): History

 In 2004 the afternoon show WNTV was cancelled and replaced with the old children's afternoon TV show Studio 2 produced by Ian Taylor and Taylormade Productions.
 Although Taylormade was based in Dunedin, Studio 2 was produced live to air at TVNZ's Auckland studios.

+In 2024 What Now halted its live studio production for the first time in its history.
+The show announced itself as "digital first" with the aim of growing its YouTube subscriber base to reflect the shift in viewing habits of its young audience.
+2024 also saw the return of Chris Kirk as host and the relocation of WhitebaitMedia from its modest Princess Street studios in Addington to a smaller production base in downtown Christchurch.

 Various programme partnerships over the years have seen What Now promoting 'healthy eating healthy action', water safety and old-fashioned letter writing amongst many other things.
 What Now has a long-standing association with the Weet-Bix Kiwi Kids Tryathlon, and with Sport and Recreation New Zealand whose 'Push Play' message encourages children to be physically active.

 Early What Now presenters were also credited as writers.
 They were people like Michele A'Court, Danny Watson, Al Kincaid, Michelle Bracey, Simon Barnett and Catherine McPherson, some of whom have gone on to roles as directors and writers.
 A more recent presenter who made a significant behind-the-scenes contribution was Anthony Samuels, who also trained as a director.

 Off-screen personnel who have shaped What Now over the years are many.
-They include camera operator and director Alan Henderson (also the brains behind Jason Gunn's sidekick Thingee), Directors Keith Tyler-Smith, Bill de Friez, Peter Verstappen, Mike Rehu, Brian Wickstead, Mark Owers, Mike Ritchie, Jason Gunn and Richard Hansen.
-Producers include Richard Driver, Mike Rehu, Tony Palmer, Anne Williams, Emma Martini(Gribble), Reuben Davidson, Jo Eade, Adam Percival and Executive Producer Janine Morrell-Gunn.
+They include camera operator and director Alan Henderson (also the brains behind Jason Gunn's sidekick Thingee), Directors Keith Tyler-Smith, Bill de Friez, Peter Verstappen, Mike Rehu, Brian Wickstead, Mark Owers, Mike Ritchie, Jason Gunn, Richard Hansen, Matt Barrett, Kerry DuPont, Kingsley Hockley, Shardey Harris, and Tom Eason.
+Producers include Richard Driver, Mike Rehu, Tony Palmer, Anne Williams, Emma Martini(Gribble), Reuben Davidson, Jo Eade, Adam Percival, Holly Chappell and Executive Producer Janine Morrell-Gunn.